vandocouto/cluster-kubernetes-on-premises/README.md

 - open file hosts
 - add ips or fqdn to etcd, master and worker.

-    * number minimum 3 nodes for etcd
+    * number minimum: 3 nodes for etcd
-    * number minimum 2 nodes for master
+    * number minimum: 2 nodes for master
-    * number minimum 1 node for worker
+    * number minimum: 1 node for worker

 Example:
 ```bash